ABCD-ReproNim/exercises/project_month_prep/downloadABCD.md

 Proceed to the next step armed with this **Package ID Number**.

 ### 1.2 Download ABCD 4.0
-Now that you have the Package ID from the step above, you can use the following command (from the NDA that we have installed) to download this package:
+Now that you have the Package ID for **ABCDStudyNDA** from the step above, you can use the following command (from the NDA that we have installed) to download this package:

 `$ downloadcmd -dp <package_id> -d ABCD4`